Starting as an engineering manager

 What about feedback?

 As an engineer and an engineering manager, I have been a practitioner of Radical Candor, since I read the book back in 2018.
-The idea behind showing that you care personally for someone’s development to give them timely candid constructive feedback for their development and also seeking similar feedback from your reports and others around you for your own development is what I love about the book.
+As a manager of managers, you need to be able to give constructive feedback to your reports who manage.
+I also love that you seek similar feedback from your reports and others around you for your development.

 Be sure to analyse the feedback and share the most valuable ones.
-Encourage direct feedback wherever possible, however, do allow people to give anonymous feedback too, in order to get feedback from even the quietest person in the team.
+Encourage direct feedback wherever possible, however, do allow people to give anonymous feedback too, to get feedback from even the quietest person in the team.

 When giving feedback, ensure that you give actionable feedback.
 Saying “be more assertive” is not actionable.
 It is a vague statement.
 Ensure you give enough examples to demonstrate exactly what is being looked for.